NHB advises preparation during Wildfire Season

 |0

-This work, NHB advises preparation during Wildfire Season, by PO2 Jennifer Benedict, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NHB advises preparation during Wildfire Season, by Douglas Stutz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.